Toyota Corolla Common Problems and Solutions

 Problem:

-When driving forward, you can hear an intermittent beeping sound.
+When driving forwards, you can hear an intermittent beeping sound.

 Solution:

-This will usually be a problem with your reverse sensor, which is prone to failure on the Verso.
-We always have these in stock, so you can easily order a replacement sensor.
+This is usually a problem with your reverse sensor, which tends to fail on the Verso.
+We always keep these in stock, so you can easily order a replacement sensor.

 Difficulty level